List of Chinese bakery products

-Chinese bakery products (中式糕點 (Zhōngshì gāodiǎn, Chinese style cakes and snacks) or 唐餅 (Táng bǐng, Tang-style baked goods)) consist of pastries, cakes, snacks, and desserts of largely East Asian origin, though some are derived from Western baked goods.
+Chinese bakery products (中式糕點 (Zhōngshì gāodiǎn, Chinese style cakes and snacks) or 唐餅 (Táng bǐng, Tang-style baked goods)) consist of pastries, cakes, snacks, and desserts of largely Chinese origin, though some are derived from Western baked goods.
 Some of the most common "Chinese" bakery products include mooncakes, sun cakes (Beijing and Taiwan varieties), egg tarts, and wife cakes.

 Chinese bakeries are present in countries with ethnic Chinese people, and are particularly common in Chinatowns.
 The establishments may also serve tea, coffee, and other drinks.

 Bakery types

 There are regional differences in cities with large Chinese presences, particularly those in Asia like Singapore, Kuala Lumpur, Penang, Ipoh, Jakarta, Manila, and Bangkok.
 Bakery fillings especially may be influenced by Indonesia, Malaysia, the Philippines, or Thailand.
 In North America, the largest Chinatowns, such as San Francisco, Vancouver, New York, and Toronto, have the widest range of offerings, including influences from France, Italy, Japan, and Mexico.

 There are also large overlaps in the products sold at Hong Kong-style and Taiwan-style bakeries; there nevertheless remain significant differences between these two major types.
 For instance, bread cake and pineapple cake were developed in Taiwan-style bakeries, while the cocktail bun and pineapple bun is a Hong Kong style product.
-Hong Kong bakeries have more western influence due to the 150 years of British rule that ended in 1997, and the nearby presence of the former Portuguese colony of Macau.
+Hong Kong bakeries have more Western influence due to the 150 years of British rule that ended in 1997, and the nearby presence of the former Portuguese colony of Macau.
 Taiwan-style bakeries may have more influence from American bakery, Japanese bakery, or Korean bakery styles.

 Chinese bakeries show considerable variation within mainland China due to the cultural and geographical diversity of the country.
 For example, Furu bing (腐乳饼) are sold in the Chaoshan region, while nang (馕) is sold in Xinjiang.
-Shanghainese bakeries are strongly influenced by European bakeries.
+Shanghainese bakeries are strongly influenced by European bakeries, particularly French and German traditions.

 Some bakeries also offer small snacks traditionally associated with dim sum cuisine.
 There is considerable overlap between these categories.